 - Team-wide capability uplift

-- Leadership and senior designer cohorts
+- Junior and mid-level designer cohorts

-- Cross-functional teams involving product and technology
+- Cross-functional teams involving product, technology, and business stakeholders

-Why DIAAS by Strop
+Why Strop

 - Building and leading high-performing design teams

-- Working with global brands across markets
+- Working with global organisations across industries and markets

 - Hiring, mentoring, and evaluating creative talent

-- Managing creative businesses at scale
+- Managing design and creative operations at scale

-Delivery Format
+Delivery Formats

-- Supported by remote interactions
+- Hybrid programs supported by remote interactions

-Outcomes
+Organisational Outcomes

-- Faster onboarding and alignment of designers
+- Faster onboarding and alignment of teams

 - Improved quality of thinking and decision-making